 Your demographic analysis doesn’t have to be overly in-depth here (although creating some company personas would be incredibly valuable if you’ve got the time), but here are a few things you should focus on to help determine your branding design:

 - Gender – certain designs appeal to certain genders.
 Here at The Edwards Company, the majority of our clients are male.
 While our design works for anyone and everyone who may stumble across our site, we made sure to avoid designs that we knew would deter our primary client base.
 Use your analytics to determine exactly who is looking at your company website or social media and choose a design in accordance with this information.

 - Age – determining the age of the people who are interested in your company is another indicator of what your design should be.
 Ensure that the design you choose appeals to the age groups you’re targeting.
 Our company, for example, is geared towards those who are between 35 – 45.
 Therefore, we avoided designs that would appeal to a younger audience and focused on clear and straightforward designs.

 - Niche – determining your niche is vital to producing a rebrand that works.
 Pinpoint a sector, industry or a particular group of people and use a design that you know will grab their attention specifically.

-This leads us to our second top tip: be specific.
+This leads us to our second top tip: one of the most important things we learnt when rebranding our business was to be specific.
 The more specific you can be about those you’re targeting, the easier it will be to find a design that appeals directly to them.